johnpmayer/elm-webgl/README.md

 ### Combining Meshes and Shaders

-The following diagram does a shockingly good job of illustrating the entire pipeline.
+The following diagram illustrates the entire pipeline.
 Keep reading past the diagram, all the terms will be explained!

 ![WebGL Pipeline](/pipeline.png)